LOTN: CHARACTER GUIDE

 Victor Monfret

 Leader of the largest vampire Brood in North America.
-He gained his power and wealth by killing Rah.
+He gained his power and wealth by killing maker.
 He would later conspire with Royce, and attempt to kill Ezath for the purpose of seizing control over the vampire species.
 She would retaliate starting the Great Vampire War against them.
 Victor would flee fled to California where he and his army would fortify the city against invasion.

 Episodes: 34, 35, 46-53